MultiSafepay/docs/content/integration/checkouts/payment-pages/styling-payment-pages.md

 3. Click the **Template** button.
 4. Use the WYSIWYG editor to style the payment page template.
     - Choosing colors: In the left menu, a color chart appears when you click on the field of a page element.
 You can also enter a [Hex color](https://www.w3schools.com/colors/colors_picker.asp) in the input field next to it.
     - Selecting a logo or header image: In **Settings** > **Payment page templates**, upload files for logos or header backgrounds.
-They may take up to 5 minutes to process, and then automatically appear in the dropdown list in the editor.
+They may take up to 5 minutes to process, and then automatically appear in the list in the editor.
 5. To save the finished template to the relevant website, click **Submit website**.

 {{< details title="Other tips" >}}